 Beer (ビール) is the most popular alcoholic drink in Japan and widely consumed at homes and drinking establishments nationwide.
 Four companies currently dominate the market: Asahi, Kirin, Suntory and Sapporo.
-The standard type of beer sold at izakaya, bars and restaurants is light lager beers with with an alcohol content of around five percent.
+The standard type of beer sold at izakaya, bars and restaurants is light lager beers with an alcohol content of around five percent.
 In addition, regional craft beers have become highly popular in recent years.

 The Dutch started brewing beer for their own use in Nagasaki during the Edo Period.
 The first brewery to serve the Japanese market was founded in 1869 in the international port town of Yokohama by a foreign businessman.
 After changes in ownership, it started producing Kirin-branded beer in 1888.
 Meanwhile in Sapporo, the government built a beer brewery and established the Sapporo Beer brand in 1876 as part of its efforts to develop the island of Hokkaido.
 Accordingly, Yokohama and Sapporo vie for the title of birthplace of Japanese beer.